nagoya-sysbiol/cubic_analysis/README.md

 With this pipeline you can

-- Extract the signals from CUBIC 3d image data
+- Extract the signals from CUBIC 3d image data (Python code)
-- Perform persistent homology to generate the persistent diagrams from the signals
+- Perform persistent homology to generate the persistent diagrams from the signals (R code)
-- Fit non-homogeneous Poission process (NHPP) model to extract the topological features from the signals
+- Fit non-homogeneous Poission process (NHPP) model to extract the topological features from the signals (R code)
-- Evaluate and visualize the structural differences of vasculatures between samples using sliced Wasserstein kernel and multi-dimensional scaling (MDS)
+- Evaluate and visualize the structural differences of vasculatures between samples using sliced Wasserstein kernel and multi-dimensional scaling (MDS) ([R code](https://github.com/nagoya-sysbiol/cubic_analysis/blob/main/tutorials/swk.ipynb))

 This analysis pipeline is described in: